 Press the Silence Alarm button to temporarily silence the alarm for 60 seconds.
 Pressing the Silence Alarm button silences only one alarm at a time-in audible or vibrating alarm mode.
 If more than one alarm occurs, press the Silence Alarm button once for each alarm.
-If the alarm is a medium- or high-priority alarm and is not silenced after 60 seconds, the alarm will continue with an additional buzzer.

-- Resolve the condition that triggered the alarm.
-For help resolving alarms, see the alarm and troubleshooting tables in "Alarms, Alerts, and Troubleshooting" on page 75 for possible causes of an alarm and options to resolve it.
-If a Silence Alarm button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.
+- 2. Resolve the condition that triggered the alarm.
+For help resolving alarms, see the alarm and troubleshooting tables in "ALARMS, ALERTS, AND TROUBLESHOOTING" on page 67 for possible causes of an alarm and options to resolve it.
+If a Silence Alarm button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - 3.
+After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.